 A crossover clipboard (switchboard) that really works

-Anyone who has ever tried to develop a loudspeaker certainly knows the problem of the often necessary change of components in the development diverter.
+Anyone who has ever tried to develop a loudspeaker certainly knows the problem of the often necessary component change in the development switch.
 Various solutions This is as convenient, quick and above all as possible.
 In this regard, "in circulation" must be designed to be reliable in terms of measurement technology.

 In the sound and sound 3 / 2007 has been a switchboard with the cheap speaker terminals.
 I had ordered a bag full of such terminals.
 After the inspection of the terminals, I decided not to set up the switch board.

-The problem with these terminals was the excessive contact resistance.
-Then a thin and very soft sheet is pressed onto even softer plastic, and the whole thing with the power of, let's say, household rubber ...
-How is there supposed to be a joint equal to the solder joint?
+The problem with these terminals was the too high contact resistance.
+A thin and very soft sheet of metal is pressed onto even softer plastic, and the whole thing with the power of, let's say household rubber ...
+How should a connection be made that is equal to the soldering point?

 Not much better cut for this purpose gladly taken crocodile clips.
 Contact resistance of ~ 0,3 Ω is not uncommon.

-Remains only the reliable, but not exactly comfortable luster terminal, or just about everything soldering ...?
+All that remains is the reliable, but not exactly comfortable luster terminal, or do all soldering ...?

-A small linked picture in the Diy hifi Forum but then it still brought me to the funnel ...
+A small linked picture in the Diy hifi Forum But then I still got on the funnel ...

 The alternative is called Wago, and looks like this: